1. What is Buddhism.

 One of his original concepts is that of dependent origination.
 It claims that that life or the world is built on a set of relations, in which the arising and cessation of factors depend on some other factors which condition them so that all phenomena in this universe are relative, conditioned states and do not arise independently of supportive conditions.
 Hence Buddhism does not support the concept of a creator or first cause.
 Since everything is conditioned, relative, and interdependent, there is nothing in this world which could be regarded as a permanent entity, variously regarded as an ego or an eternal soul.

-called the Anatta doctrine, interpreted as the absence of a distinct soul, self and ego for each person.
+This provided the basis for another original concept called the Anatta doctrine, interpreted as the absence of a distinct soul, self and ego for each person.

 Yet he was of the opinion that the sum total of the Karma in the form of a consciousness for each person is distinct and continues after bodily death by reincarnating in another body.